Comparison: Native vs. Focusgroup

 Side-by-side comparison showing that a focusgroup

-can behave identically to native <input
+radio group can behave comparably to native <input type="radio">.

 Try it: Use ↓ ↑ to

 navigate in both groups.
+Selection-follows-focus is on

 Native Radio Buttons